Scara98/Portfolio/Project 2.md

 # Write the updated DataFrame to a new CSV file
 df.to_csv('my_new_csv_file.csv', index=False, header=True)
 ```
-I split the country from the release date so I could use the date from the column to do any calcualtions that might be necessary.
+I split the country from the release date so I could use the date from the column to do any calculations that might be necessary.

 ## R Code